Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Limits from SN 1987A and a future galactic supernova

 \subsection{Majoron}

 Figure~\ref{fig:Limit_majoron_SN1987A} presents our limits (solid lines) and future sensitivities in HK with $d_{\rm SN}=10\ {\rm kpc}$ (dashed lines) on flavored majorons coupled to neutrinos only with $g_{ee}$ (blue), $g_{ex}$ (yellow) or $g_{xx}$ ($x=\mu,\tau$) (red).
 We confirm the constraints in the NO and IO cases are the same within 20\% level and the constraints for $x=\mu$ and $\tau$ are also the same within 20\% level.
-We include other relevant constraints from the SN 1987A energy loss argument (dotted lines) \cite{Heurtier:2016otg,Farzan:2002wx} (we recalculate this argument based on the SN model SFHo 18.8.), CMB \cite{Archidiacono:2013dua,Sandner:2023ptm} and BBN \cite{Escudero:2019gvw,Huang:2017egl}.
+We include other relevant constraints from the SN 1987A energy loss argument (dotted lines) \cite{Heurtier:2016otg,Farzan:2002wx} (we recalculate this argument based on the SN model SFHo 18.8.), CMB (dark-gray shaded region) \cite{Archidiacono:2013dua,Sandner:2023ptm} and BBN (light-gray shaded region) \cite{Escudero:2019gvw,Huang:2017egl} \footnote{If majorons are thermalized in the early universe, CMB and BBN constrain majoron parameter space more severely and complementary to our limits \cite{Li:2023kuz,Chang:2024mvg}.}.
 At $g\sim 10^{-4}$, majorons would enter a trapping regime by rescattering $\nu\phi \rightarrow \nu\phi$ \cite{Heurtier:2016otg}.
 Our constraints are connected to the upper limits for the trapping case in ref.~\cite{Heurtier:2016otg}.
 For $m_\phi \lesssim 10\ {\rm keV}$, the effective potential for neutrinos induced by the electron and nucleus background in the core dominates the production rates of majorons, changing the dispersion relation for neutrinos.
 For $m_\phi \lesssim 10\ {\rm keV}$, the production rates and lower bounds do not depend on the majoron mass $m_\phi$.